Sustainability in Grain, Milling, Food and Ethanol Production

 We use our own onsite cogeneration power to create all of the steam and electricity needs for all site operations so that we are off of the Alberta coal driven, carbon intense grid.

-Off specification food produced
+Off specification food produced is recycled

-Electronic equipment, printer & copier consumables
+Electronic equipment, printer & copier consumables are recycled

-Containers such as totes and barrels, paper, cardboard, oil, filters, plastics, supersacks, & light bulbs
+Containers such as totes and barrels, paper, cardboard, oil, filters, plastics, supersacks, & light bulbs recycled